-DSL is Sue Sayers (Headteacher) and the Deputy DSLs are Sonja Balmer (Pupil Support Manager), Erika Marshall (Assistant Head/SENCo) & Peter Castle (Deputy Head).
+DSL is Sue Sayers (Headteacher) and the Deputy DSLs are Sonja Balmer (Home School Link Worker), Erika Marshall (Assistant Head/SENCo), Peter Castle (Deputy Head) & Lynne Tandy (IT Technician).
 There is a nominated governor, TJ Fagbayi who will take leadership responsibility for safeguarding.
-The Chair of Governors Mary Fair will receive reports of allegations against the Headteacher and act on the behalf of the governing body.
+The Chair of Governors Maureen Page will receive reports of allegations against the Headteacher and act on the behalf of the governing body.

-As an employer, we follow safer recruitment guidance as set out in KCSiE 2022.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.